What’s a Content Marketing Consultant Do? (And How to Hire One)

-I’m a content marketing expert, so growing websites and sculpting blog posts is what I do for a living.
-I can take over your dart throwing and generate higher odds of getting a bullseye – I’ve already thrown thousands of darts and I know how to throw to increase my chances of getting there.
+I’m a content marketing expert and SEO guru, so growing websites and sculpting blog posts is what I do for a living.
+If you want to see a case study, the average website we work with grows by over 800% in the first year.
+I can take over your dart throwing and generate higher odds of getting a bullseye, as I’ve already thrown thousands of darts and I know how to throw to increase my chances of getting there.
 You pay me to do it, and I do it for you.

 A content marketing consultant is a little different.
 They don’t take over your dart throwing.
 Instead, they teach you how to throw better.
 They look at your form and help you adjust it.
 They give you tips on how much power to add, how to hold a dart, where to aim for the distance you’re standing away from the board.

 When someone like me ends a contract, we leave, and you’re left with a more successful blog than you had before, but not necessarily with the knowledge of how to run it the way I was running it.
 When a content marketing consultant leaves, they’ve taught you lessons on how to run it yourself with a greater degree of success.

 That’s the comparative impact of a content marketing consultant.
 Of course, you pay for the teaching, not just the management; consultants are often come in for a few months at a time to help guide your in-house teams or your teams of freelancers to do what you want them to do and then leave to move on to other gigs.
 Such is the life of a consultant; always on the move.